 The writing Competition Theme

-There are three age categories for the 2022 competition:
+There were three age categories for the 2023 competition:

 Note: The submission form asks for your birthdate.
 Your age on the closing day of the competition is the age that counts.

-- A piece of fictional prose that is no more than 800 words in length (pieces that go beyond the word limit will not be considered)
+- A piece of fictional prose that is no more than 800 words in length (pieces that are over this number will not be considered)

 - Creative, powerful (it makes an impact on the reader) and quirky